 IOD can also tailor these workshops to meet the specific needs of your organisation.

+Many people often feel uncomfortable when they have to instigate difficult conversations either in the workplace or in their personal life.
+However, the use of effective communication skills can minimise the awkwardness and difficulty of such conversations, and therefore reduce conflict and tension in the workplace and private life.
 Assertive communication behaviours are one of the most powerful ways of interacting with people.
 Assertive communicators work out what they want and what they do not want and they are prepared to ask for it.
-Additionally they do not bully, manipulate or intimidate others.
+They do not bully, manipulate or intimidate others.
 Assertive communicators care about the people they communicate with and work skilfully to achieve win-win solutions.

 We constantly need to make decisions about other people.
 A common decision making technique is intuition.
 When we get it right, there is a good chance that things will go well.
 However, you may also get it wrong and discover too late that you have recruited the wrong person to a position or selected an inappropriate business or life partner.
 Getting out of a bad decision can often be very costly, time consuming and emotionally draining.
 Learn skills to improve your decision making about people.